-We encourage delegates to see the course as residential however, if you live locally you may prefer to commute to and from your home.
+We encourage delegates to see the course as residential.
+However, if you live locally you may prefer to commute to and from your home.
 All delegates are expected to attend every day to make the most of the learning.
-Please advise us as soon as possible if you do not need accommodation.
+Please let us know as soon as possible if you don't need accommodation.

 Are child care or crèche facilities available at Summer School?

 There are no child care or crèche facilities available at the University.
 Delegates will be expected to make their own child care arrangements.